t4sk/t4sk.github.io/video-scripts/functions.md

 So In this video, let's explore

-- what data types you cannot use as inputs and outputs for a public function,
+- the restrictions on the type of inputs and outputs for a public function,
-- and go over data types that you can use but you shouldn't use as input and outputs
+- and go over data types that you can use but you really shouldn't use, or at least be extremely careful

 We will also go over the syntax for returning multiple outputs from a function.
 This is an useful feature when you want to aggregate multiple function outputs into a single function call.

-# input data types
+# input

-In Solidity, you cannot pass certain data types as input for a public function
+In Solidity, you cannot pass certain data types as input to a public function

-Some data types that you cannot use as inputs are
+Some data types that you cannot use are

-- map
+- map and
-- multi dimensional dynamic-sized array
+- multi dimensional array without a fixed size

-Let's see what happens if we try to compile a contract with invalid inputs.
+Let's see what happens if we try to compile a contract with these invalid inputs.

 ### map